Skip to main content

 Skills Finland joined WorldSkills International (formerly IVTO) in 1988.
 The following year, the Finnish team participated in the WorldSkills competition in Birmingham.
 With the exception of WorldSkills 1989, Finland has won medals every time.
 Finland hosted the WorldSkills Competition in Helsinki on 26–29 May 2005.

-The official delegate of Finland is the Chair of Skills Finland, education expert Marja Vartiainen from Suomen Yrittäjät.
-The technical delegate is Skills Finland’s technical manager Hannu Immonen.
+The Official Delegate of Finland is the Chair of Skills Finland, Head of Education Services Marja Vartiainen from Vantaa Vocational College Varia.
+The Technical Delegate is Skills Finland’s Technical Manager and Turku Vocational Institute's Director of Service District Hannu Immonen.

 WorldSkills International website